jsj2008/JXobjC/README.md

 functionality like *Blocks* (which are an implementation of closures or lambda expressions).

-An implementation of *ICpak 101* is included; this is called **ObjPak**.
+A standard library based on *ICpak 101* is included; this is called **ObjPak++**.
 This provides a powerful set of container classes which work similarly to those provided in the *SmallTalk-80* standard library.

 A variety of other libraries are also available; one of these is **CAkit**, the *Computer Algebra Kit*, which provides classes allowing multiple precision